Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Results

 The QDA method is further tested in the quadripartite entanglement structure classification task.
-For each quadripartite state, we mix three modes using two beam splitters, then sixteen correlation patterns are obtained by measuring the remaining mode and one of the outputs.
-See Supplemental Material for more details~\cite{supp}.
-A neural network with a similar architecture to the tripartite case is trained with an original dataset containing $20\,000$ samples.
-These samples are evenly distributed across four classes of states, each representing a multi-partition class of fully separable partition $1\otimes1\otimes1\otimes1$, tri-separable partition $1\otimes2\otimes1$, biseparable partitions $2\otimes2$ and $1\otimes3$, and fully inseparable states.
-As shown in Fig.~\ref{fig:acc}(b), the network trained with the original dataset only reaches an accuracy of around $0.762$ on $5\,000$ testing samples.
-After applying QDA, the augmented dataset becomes $24$ times larger than the original one, significantly boosting the accuracy to $0.938$, as depicted by the blue bars.
-Figure~\ref{fig:acc}(d) shows the confusion matrix after enlarging the training dataset through the QDA method.
-Our data-augmented network can perfectly classify the fully separable states and achieves a high accuracy of $0.910$ in identifying fully quadripartite inseparable states.
-Evidently, with the enhancement of QDA, the neural network becomes more powerful in detecting multipartite entanglement structures in all possible multi-partitions.
+For each quadripartite state, we mix three modes using two beam splitters and then obtain sixteen correlation patterns by measuring the remaining unmixed mode and one of the mixed outputs (Supplementary Fig.~7).
+A neural network with an architecture similar to that used in the tripartite case is trained with an original dataset containing $20\,000$ samples.
+These samples are evenly distributed across five classes of states, each representing a multi-partition class of fully separable partition $1\otimes1\otimes1\otimes1$, tri-separable partition $1\otimes1\otimes2$, biseparable partitions $2\otimes2$ and $1\otimes3$, and fully inseparable states.
+As shown in Fig.~\ref{fig:acc}(d), the network trained with the original dataset only reaches an accuracy of around $0.796$ on $5\,000$ unseen test samples.
+After applying QDA, the augmented dataset is expanded 24 times, significantly boosting the accuracy to $0.928$, as depicted by the blue markers.
+The confusion matrix in Fig.~\ref{fig:acc}(e) highlights the QDA improvements, where the augmented network nearly perfectly classifies fully separable states and achieves $0.919$ accuracy in identifying fully quadripartite inseparable states.
+These accuracies can be further improved by feeding in additional correlation patterns, especially for the class $\mathcal{S}=2\otimes2$, as detailed in the Discussion.
+Evidently, with the enhancement of QDA, the neural network becomes more powerful in classifying multipartite entanglement structures across all possible multi-partitions.